espocrm/documentation/administration/workflows.md

 ## Conditions

 You can specify conditions that must be met to trigger the workflow.
+There are two ways how conditions can be specified: with the UI condition builder and with formula.

+### UI condition builder

 Some available condition types: